GlynisF/MidwestEventTracker/README.md

 organized, focused, and successful by providing a place to help with the logistical side of event throwing.
 User's will be able to track event details, budget, set goals, and plan smarter.
-Midwest Event Tracker wants to help its user's event visions become reality and execute goals by offering a way see the bigger picture -- with past, present, and future events all in one place.
+Midwest Event Tracker wants to help its user's event visions become reality and execute goals by offering a way see the bigger picture -- with past, present, and future ideas all in one place.

 ### **Applied Technologies & Techniques**